 James Bennett’s Orchard is open at 8am Monday – Saturday and closes at 6pm everyday except Saturday when they close at 5pm.
 They are closed all day Sunday.

-Apple Orchards in Kentucky
+Apple Orchards near Lexington

 Don’t be afraid to travel a bit farther to take in all the benefits of the Kentucky (or Indiana) scenery on your quest to find the perfect apple orchard!
 Galloping horses and bluegrass meadows are pretty typical depending on which route you take.
 So sit back and enjoy the journey to the best orchards in Kentucky!

 Eckert’s Orchard is located about 25 minutes outside the city of Versailles.
 Now if you’re not a Kentucky native, just know that it is not pronounced like the fancy Marie Antoinette château of France.
-Here we literally say VER-SAILS.
+Here we literally say VER-SALES.
 It’s very Kentucky, and we love it.

 Eckert’s Orchard is one of the most charming orchards in Kentucky to walk up to.
 The main building is an expansive barn painted in the most classic shade of country red with a hunter-green roof for full country pickin’ vibes.